nestauk/asf_core_data/README.md

 **asf_core_data/pipeline/mcs** contains functions for processing the raw MCS data and joining it with EPC data.
 In particular, running **generate_mcs_data.py** will process and save four different versions of the data to S3:

   1. Cleaned MCS installation data, with one row for each **installation**, taking the most recent version of each certificate
-  2. As above with EPC data fully joined: when a property also appears in EPC data, a row is included for each EPC (so the full EPC history of the property appears in the data)
+  2. As in 1., with EPC data fully joined: when a property also appears in EPC data, a row is included for each EPC (so the full EPC history of the property appears in the data)
   3. As in 2., filtered only to the most recent EPC
   4. As in 2., filtered to the "most relevant" EPC which aims to best reflect the status of the property at the time of the installation: the latest EPC before the installation if one exists, otherwise the earliest EPC after the installation